This is what you need to know about the power of story hooks

 “On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.”

 So the stakes are high.
-And it is worth sorting out your hook before you commit time and energy to produce a piece.
+And it is worth sorting out your hook before you commit time and energy to producing a piece.

 What makes a good hook?